ICICI Bank Limited (IBN) Beta Value: Understanding the Market Risk

 IBN) stock’s latest price update

-The stock of ICICI Bank Limited (NYSE: IBN) has increased by 1.26 when compared to last closing price of 22.28.
-Despite this, the company has experienced a 3.11% gain in its stock price over the last five trading sessions.
+The stock price of ICICI Bank Limited (NYSE: IBN) has plunged by -0.13 when compared to previous closing price of 22.75, but the company has seen a 1.70% gain in its stock price over the last five trading sessions.

 IBN’s Market Performance

-IBN’s stock has risen by 3.11% in the past week, with a monthly rise of 7.38% and a quarterly rise of 8.15%.
-The volatility ratio for the week is 1.43% while the volatility levels for the last 30 days are 1.12% for ICICI Bank Limited The simple moving average for the past 20 days is 3.45% for IBN’s stock, with a 4.71% simple moving average for the past 200 days.
+ICICI Bank Limited (IBN) has seen a 1.70% rise in stock performance for the week, with a 8.09% gain in the past month and a 12.25% surge in the past quarter.
+The volatility ratio for the week is 1.21%, and the volatility levels for the past 30 days are at 1.12% for IBN.
+The simple moving average for the past 20 days is 3.41% for IBN’s stock, with a 5.26% simple moving average for the past 200 days.

 Stock Fundamentals for IBN